mariamnaqvi/predicting_property_values/README.md

 ### 4. Explore
 * This functionality resides in the "explore.py" file, which provides the following functionality:
-  1. perform bivariate analysis, by generating bar plots for categorical variables, as well as scatter plots for quantitative variables
+  1. Perform bivariate analysis, by generating bar plots for categorical variables, as well as scatter plots for quantitative variables
-  2. perform multivariate analysis by generating scatter plots of each continuous variable against the target variable, by each categorical variable
+  2. Perform multivariate analysis by generating scatter plots of each continuous variable against the target variable, by each categorical variable
 * Performed T-tests and correlation tests to test my initial hypotheses

 ### 5. Model